patooworld/vsixvhax/Completion.md

 Completion is triggered automatically when typing certain trigger characters.
 It can also be invoked manually with <kbd>Ctrl</kbd>+<kbd>Space</kbd>.
+Completion can be also be used to [generate code](https://github.com/vshaxe/vshaxe/wiki/Code-Generation).

 What "completion mode" is triggered depends on the context:

 ### Field Completion